hotnAny/hotnAny.github.io/books/reviews/2023-built-to-last.md

 I kept thinking how one can tone down and apply these principles in running an academic research group.
 Here are some thoughts:
 - Fervently held ideology.
 The group leader can be explicit and occasionally re-state the group's core mission;
 - Indoctrination.
 I am not a big fan of indoctrination of anything; rather, I believe in influence by examples.
 Demonstrate the kinds of qualities you wish your students have to the students.
 - Tightness of fit.
 I also don't fully buy this one.
-For PhD students, the are not fixed fits or mis-fits; rather, they have great potential to change themselves, potentially becoming more fit by closely working with the advisors.
+For PhD students, they are not fixed fits or mis-fits; rather, they have great potential to change themselves, potentially becoming more fit by closely working with the advisors.
 - Elitism.
 This would be great only if it's not attained by blind self-belief or chanting some empty slogans.
-Ideally, students should aim for andx achieve great things to build up such elitism visible to each other.
+Ideally, students should aim for and achieve great things to build up such elitism visible to each other.

 ## Try a Lot of Stuff and Keep What Works